The Great Pottery Throw Down – everything you need to know

 Melanie Sykes has taken over as host of the present, beforehand fronted by Sara Cox.

-The potters happening in The Nice Pottery Throw Down 2020 are Claire, Flea, Jacob, Equipment, Leonard, Matt, Rainna, Ronaldo, Rosa, Rosalind, Sampada and Tom.
+The potters going down in The Nice Pottery Throw Down 2020 are Claire, Flea, Jacob, Package, Leonard, Matt, Rainna, Ronaldo, Rosa, Rosalind, Sampada and Tom.

 Add Comment